 1. Please link to all sources, studies, research, and medical/health facts that you mention in your post.

 When referencing a study, please link to the study abstract or full text of the study — or an article summarizing the research from a reputable source like The New York Times, The Wall Street Journal, TIME, CNN, or Scientific American.
 For health and medical facts, please link to hospital- or university-affiliated websites, National Institutes of Health sites, and studies or study abstracts, rather than online articles or other indirect sources.
 Please note that it’s always good to acknowledge the other side of ideas, such as any critics’ concerns about study findings or theories.
 Similarly, if you choose to quote someone else, or a book or film you feel is relevant, make sure to put the quote in quotation marks, and provide the source where you found it.
+In the event that your post contains any factual errors, we will flag the post to you to correct the error.
+We may unpublish your post while you are correcting the error, and we require you to append a correction notice to any piece that is unpublished and resubmitted stating the reason for the initial unpublishing of the post.

 2. Don’t tell other people’s stories, particularly patients’ medical stories.